jayoharedee/comp1231/labs/week-12/cookies/index.md

 console.log(document.cookie); // "dog_name=fluffy; cat_name=garfield"
 ```

-As you can see, even if we assign a new value for document.cookie, it gets handled by the setter.
+As you can see, even if we assign a new value for `document.cookie`, it gets handled by the setter.
 The space around the assignment operator is not mandatory.

 Since it is all stored in one string, you need to figure out a way to get a very specific part of the cookie.
-You can do it in many ways since it is just operating on a string:
+You can do it in many ways since it is just operating on a string.
+Try being creative and find the key/value that you're looking for on a page of your choice.
+Feel free to use the method below to get a sense of how we can fetch cookies.

 ```js
 // Fetch a cookie by name